Neuroscience and sexual orientation: Developmental neurobiology

 Many theories concerning the development of sexual orientation involve fetal neural development, with proposed models illustrating prenatal hormone exposure, maternal immunity, and developmental instability.
 Other proposed factors include genetic control of sexual orientation.
 No conclusive evidence has been shown that environmental or learned effects are responsible for the development of non-heterosexual orientation.

 As of 2005, sexual dimorphisms in the brain and behavior among vertebrates were accounted for by the influence of gonadal steroidal androgens as demonstrated in animal models over the prior few decades.
 The prenatal androgen model of homosexuality describes the neuro-developmental effects of fetal exposure to these hormones.
 In 1985, Geschwind and Galaburda proposed that homosexual men are exposed to high androgen levels early in development and proposed that temporal and local variations in androgen exposure to a fetus's developing brain is a factor in the pathways determining homosexuality.
 This led scientists to look for somatic markers for prenatal hormonal exposure that could be easily, and non-invasively, explored in otherwise endocrinologically normal populations.
 Various somatic markers (including 2D:4D finger ratios, auditory evoked potentials, fingerprint patterns and eye-blink patterns) have since been found to show variation based on sexual orientation in healthy adult individuals.

 Other evidence supporting the role of testosterone and prenatal hormones in sexual orientation development include observations of male subjects with cloacal exstrophy who were sex-assigned as female during birth only later to declare themselves male.
 This supports the theory that the prenatal testosterone surge is crucial for gender identity development.
 Additionally, females whose mothers were exposed to diethylstilbestrol (DES) during pregnancy show higher rates of bi- and homosexuality.

 Variations in the hypothalamus may have some influence on sexual orientation.
-Studies show that factors such as cell number and size of various nuclei in the hypothalamus may impact ones sexual orientation.
+Studies show that factors such as cell number and size of various nuclei in the hypothalamus may impact one's sexual orientation.